-- ix.
-The intersection of the eastern access road onto Ross Lane and the intersection off Dufficys Lane onto Ross Lane are to be constructed as two lane arterial road roundabouts or in accordance with a Council approved traffic impact assessment; - x.
-The Proposed Sub Arterial, as shown on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C), is to be constructed from Ross Lane to the southern extent shown on the Structure Plan by the developer, prior to the creation of the 600th Final Lot; - xi.
-Ross Lane is to be maintained as a limited access road, with no direct vehicular access provided to adjacent residential and non-residential properties; - xii.
-The roads identified as Proposed Distributor / Sub Arterial on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C) are to be designed as limited access roads.
+- xi.
+The intersection of the eastern access road onto Ross Lane, as shown on the Cumbalum Precinct BStructure Plan (Figure 1 Appendix C), is to be constructed as a two lane arterial road roundabout; - xii.
+The intersection off Dufficys Lane onto Ross Lane, as shown on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C), is to be constructed as a signalised intersection to arterial road standard: - xiii.
+The eastern Proposed Sub Arterial, as shown on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C), is to be constructed from Ross Lane to the southern extent shown on the Structure Plan by the developer, prior to the creation of the 600th Final Lot; - xiv.
+Ross Lane is to be maintained as a limited access road, with no direct vehicular access provided to adjacent residential and non-residential properties; - xv.
+The roads identified as Proposed Sub Arterial on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C) are to be designed as limited access roads.
 Generally, no direct vehicular access is to be provided to properties within residential precincts fronting the road.
-Access to non-residential precincts fronting this road is to be provided on an integrated basis, with no vehicular access to individual tenancies provided.
-Notwithstanding, direct access may be provided within residential precincts, in some cases, having regard for projected traffic volumes, design speed, topography and amenity; - xiii.
-Safe pedestrian access is to be provided across the roads identified as Proposed Sub Arterial on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C) linking residential precincts with one another and with the Village Centre, open space and community infrastructure; - xiv.
+Access to non-residential precincts fronting this road is to be provided on an integrated basis, with no vehicular access to

+- individual tenancies provided.
+Notwithstanding, direct access may be provided within residential precincts, in some cases, having regard for projected traffic volumes, design speed, topography and amenity; - xvi.
+Safe pedestrian access is to be provided across the roads identified as Proposed Sub Arterial on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C) linking residential precincts with one another and with the Village Centre, open space and community infrastructure; - xvii.
 The road network is to be designed to provide for designated bus routes and bus stops in locations which provide safe and convenient access for residents generally as shown on the Cumbalum Precinct B Mobility Plan (Figure 2 Appendix C).
-Bus stops are to be provided with "hail and ride" J poles and constructed bus shelters; - xv.
-The pedestrian / cycle path network is to be designed to create a network between neighbourhoods, local centres and open spaces across the development.
-Pedestrian footpaths are to be provided on local and collector roads.
-Where cul-de-sacs are approved, pathways are to be provided to enable pedestrian access to other pathways; - xvi.
-A pedestrian and cycle network is to be established to connect to Banyan Hill, Lennox Head and other major recreational / commuter routes.
+Bus stops are to be provide with "hail and ride" J poles and constructed bus shelters; and - A pedestrian / cycle path network is to be provided generally in accordance with the Cumbalum Precinct B Mobility Plan (Figure 2 Appendix C).
+Pedestrian footpaths will generally be required on local and collector roads.
+A pedestrian path is to be provided at or near the head of any cul-de-sac so as to connect adjacent cul-de-sacs and enable pedestrians and/or cyclists to have direct access from one cul-de-sac to the other without having to travel a longer distance by road.
+Pedestrian / cycle paths may, in some cases, perform a drainage function and/or provide access for servicing authorities.

-Hydrology and Stormwater
+Stormwater